warmachine028/github-super-starter-kit/README.md

 ## Introduction

-- Go to `.github/workflows` and for each workflow replace github-super-starter-kit with repo name.
+- Go to [`.github/workflows`](.github/workflows) and for each workflow replace *github-super-starter-kit* with *repo-name*.
-- Press `ctrl+F` and then replace all with repo-name.
+- Press `ctrl+F` and `github-super-starter-kit` then replace all with your `repo-name`.
-- Go to `settings/actions` and change "Workflow Permissions" from "Read repository contents ..." to "Read and Write ..."
+- To enable the workflows, go to `settings/actions` in your repo and change "Workflow Permissions" from "Read repository contents ..." to "Read and Write ..."
+- To configure automatic preview generation, replace [`url`](.github/take-snapshot.mjs#L5) with your hosted URL.
+- Configure the [CodeQL Analysis](.github/workflows/codeql-analysis.yml) according to your tech stack/language.
+- Feel free to add your own sections in this readme according to your requirements, make sure to link those sections in the above [**Table of Contents**](##table-of-contents)

 ![line]

 ## Developement

+- Steps used for development of this project
+- Build processes
+- CI/CD commands
+- Docker commands

 ![line]